Pet Diabetes Month

 November is designated as National Diabetes Month to increase the awareness of this common endocrine disease in humans – and how to hopefully prevent it (Type #2) as well as how to treat it and live with it in a proactive, healthy way.

-With the increasing number of us pets coming down with diabetes, the pet industry decided to tag along and raise awareness of the shocking statistics for cat and dog diabetes!
+With the increasing number of us pets coming down with diabetes, the pet industry decided to tag along on this "human holiday" and raise awareness of the shocking statistics for cat and dog diabetes!

 Diabetes In Pets